Green-Software-Foundation/if/CONTRIBUTING.md

    $ git config --global user.email "user@example.com"
    ```

-Commiting multiple files with changes on multiple resources is strongly restricted.
+Commiting multiple files with changes on multiple resources is not allowed.
 Commit message should clearly describe on which resource changes are made.

 Add and commit: